DevonTomatoSandwich/Surf-Check/README.md

 ## Why?
 Surfers arn't as simple as they seem.
 A keen surfer will check conditions before heading out.
 This means looking at graphs and interpreting data quickly.
-Some sites like coastal watch and swellnet are effective but graphs can be convuluted by multiple y axes and irrelevant data.
+Some sites like coastal watch and swellnet are effective but graphs can be convoluted by multiple y axes and irrelevant data.
 Some basic information that you need is the wind and swell data.

-## Future

-- [ ] The code is not published yet but can be ran on repl (see how to run)